wp-plugins/simple-voting/README.txt

 You can see a demo examples at [Seoringer.com](http://seoringer.com/simple-voting-plugin-for-wordpress/ "simple voting plugin for WordPress").

-Plugin will take translation from your WordPress installation, based on the locale of your site.
-So, if you have German-localized WordPress with de_DE site locale, plugin will show German labels, if your WordPress is Russian-localized with ru_RU locale, plugin will show Russian labels, and so on.

 Any questions and bug reports are welcomed at seoringer@gmail.com

 This plugin can understand two shortcodes: